-The Government sees the provision of new homes as a key priority.

-Access to mortgages has become increasingly difficult.
+- The Government sees the provision of new homes as a key priority. - Access to mortgages has become increasingly difficult.
 More people are now renting homes instead of buying.
-The average age of people buying their first house is rising.
+The average age of people buying their first house is rising. - 6 NVQ Level 4 is equivalent to a HNC qualification.